+5.2.1 Privacy model

-5.2.1 Privacy model.
-Juels and Weis [Juels and Weis 2007] introduced a privacy model that provides one of the most comprehensive setting for privacy evaluation of RFID protocols.
+Juels and Weis [19] introduced a privacy model that provides one of the most comprehensive settings for privacy evaluation of RFID protocols-even though a few other ones exist [34].

-In this model the system consists of a reader \mathcal{R} and a set of $n \tan T_1, \ldots, T_n$.
+In this model the system consists of a reader \mathcal{R} and a set of n tags T_1, \ldots, T_n .
 Each party is a probabilistic interactive Turing machine with an independent source of randomness and unlimited internal storage.
-Tags and readers are modeled as "ideal functionalities", as in [Canetti 2001].
+Tags and readers are modeled as "ideal functionalities", as in [6].
 Functionalities may receive messages, and may respond with messages of their own through their interfaces.